 Possibly.
 As with any ADA issue, there must be a careful examination of the conduct at issue and the reasons for dissolving the physician-patient relationship.
 If you withdraw from the relationship based on the patient’s disability, the patient is correct.
 If, however, the withdrawal is due to an appropriate reason (such as learning that the patient had forged a prescription to obtain medication), then you are correct.
 In this situation, it may be best to refer the patient to a pain management provider in order to address his chronic pain issues.
 Additionally, document the chart clearly to reflect the reason for withdrawal.

-- Yes.
-To be in compliance with the ADA, the patient can select the method of communication that serves his or her needs, including an interpreter, unless you can demonstrate that providing the interpreter would result in an undue burden, i.e., significant difficulty or expense.6 No charge can be made back to the patient or family for the service.7 Additionally, pursuant to the Federal Rehabilitation Act of 1973, medical practices with at least 15 employees that receive financial aid from HHS must make auxiliary services and aids available at no cost to patients who have a hearing impairment if they are needed by the patient for effective communication.
+Yes.
+To be in compliance with the ADA, patients can select their preferred method of communication, including an interpreter, unless you can demonstrate that providing the interpreter would result in an undue burden, i.e., significant difficulty or expense.
+No charge can be made back to the patient or family for the service (28 CFR §36.303[a] and 28 CFR §36.301[c]).

 To determine the extent of your obligation, analyze the following four factors:

 - The number or proportion of persons with LEP served or encountered by your practice.
 The greater the number, the more likely language services will be needed.

 - The frequency with which persons with LEP come into contact with your practice.
 Even if unpredictable or infrequent, there must be a plan for obtaining interpretive services.